Leon Draisaitl Game Preview: Oilers vs. Flyers

 Draisaitl Season Stats Insights in 2022-23

-- Draisaitl had an assist in 50 games last season out of 80 games played, including multiple assists 19 times.

-- He has an implied probability of 44.4% to exceed his point total based on the odds.
+- He has an implied probability of 44.4% to go over his point total based on the odds.

-- Draisaitl has an implied probability of 58.8% of going over his assist prop bet, based on the odds.
+- There is a 58.8% chance of Draisaitl having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.